Personal relationships of Paul McCartney: Jim McCartney

 Jim McCartney encouraged his son Paul to play the family piano on which the boy wrote "When I'm Sixty-Four".
 Jim advised Paul to take some music lessons, which he did, but soon realised that he preferred to learn 'by ear' (as his father had done) and because he never paid attention in music classes.
-After Paul and brother Michael (stage name Mike McGear) became interested in music, Jim connected the radio in the living room to extension cords connected to two pairs of Bakelite headphones so that they could listen to Radio Luxembourg at night when they were in bed.
+After Paul and his brother Michael (stage name Mike McGear) became interested in music, Jim connected the radio in the living room to extension cords connected to two pairs of Bakelite headphones so that they could listen to Radio Luxembourg at night when they were in bed.

-After first meeting John Lennon, Jim warned Paul that John would get him "into trouble", although he later allowed The Quarrymen to rehearse in the dining room at Forthlin Road in the evenings.
+After first meeting John Lennon, Jim warned Paul that John would get him "into trouble", although he later allowed the Quarrymen to rehearse in the dining room at Forthlin Road in the evenings.
 Jim was reluctant to let the teenage Paul go to Hamburg with the Beatles until Paul said the group would earn £15 per week each.
 As this was more than he earned himself, Jim finally agreed, but only after a visit from the group's then-manager, Allan Williams, who said that Jim should not worry.
 Bill Harry recalled that Jim was probably "the Beatles' biggest fan", and was extremely proud of Paul's success.
 Shelagh Johnson—later to become director of the Beatles' Museum in Liverpool—said that Jim's outward show of pride embarrassed his son.
 Jim enlisted Michael's help when sorting through the ever-increasing sacks of fan letters that were delivered to Forthlin Road, with both composing "personal" responses that were supposedly from Paul.
 Michael later succeeded on his own with the group the Scaffold.

 Jim, Angie and Ruth McCartney

 In 1963, a family friend introduced Jim to a young widow, Angie, and her infant daughter Ruth.
 He soon proposed marriage and Angie readily accepted.
-Paul, who was in London at the time, was informed by telephone of her acceptance and a few hours later he arrived at the Cheshire home he had gifted to his father.
+Paul, who was in London at the time, was informed by telephone of her acceptance and a few hours later he arrived at the Cheshire home he had given to his father.
 He and his brother Michael both approved of their future stepmother and they soon got married over the border in Wales in 1964.
 Jim went on to adopt Ruth.

 Twelve years later on 18 March 1976, Jim (whose health had recently deteriorated) died while Paul and Linda were performing abroad with Wings; they decided not to attend the family funeral, which kept Jim's death and funeral away from the media.
-Relations with Angie were to cool.
-Angie moved to London and, after a failed business attempt, moved with Ruth to Playa del Rey, Los Angeles in 1990, where they started a successful website design venture and Tea and Wine companies.
+Angie moved to London and, after a failed business attempt, moved with Ruth to Playa del Rey, Los Angeles in 1990, where they started a successful website design venture and tea and wine companies.